Liposuction in Seattle

 Risks of Liposuction

-Risks are uncommon when the liposuction is performed by a qualified surgeon.
+Risks are uncommon when liposuction is performed by a qualified surgeon.
 Nevertheless, they do occur, and may include the following:

 - Delays in healing